gabrlyg/rhythmic-server/README.md

-# rhythm-server
+# rhythmic-server
-Server side for rhythm
+Server side for Rhythmic